 The nucleic acid drug industry is in an overall growth stage, and the CDMO market for nucleic acid drugs is expected to grow to ¥450 billion in 2030. / Manufacturing contracts tend to go to the small number of leading CDMOs.
-Key to competitiveness will be unique strengths and differentiation.
+Key to competitiveness will be unique strengths and differentiation. worldwide, the method requires an expensive dedicated synthesizer and uses a large volume of organic solvents and raw materials to produce only a relatively small amount of deliverables.
+Although the process is relatively short, it can only synthesize small amounts at one time.
+This makes solid-phase synthesis adequate for small-lot synthesis for reagent products but not suitable for mass production of final products.
 The liquid-phase synthesis method developed by the Ajinomoto Group has essentially the opposite characteristics.
 Liquid-phase synthesis uses less organic solvents and raw materials and the process speed is slower but industrial-scale mass production is possible with a single synthesis.
 In addition, the process allows for quality analysis to be performed during synthesis, which enables the formulation of high-quality processes.
 The most efficient manufacturing process would therefore be a combination that takes advantage of both processes-solid-phase synthesis to produce small volumes at the reagent step followed by liquid-state synthesis for mass production of the finalized product.
 The Ajinomoto Group provides the world's only oligonucleic compound contract manufacturing service that combines solid- and liquid-phase synthesis, and our manufacturing structure enables us to handle any level of volume from micrograms to tons.
 In addition to reducing manufacturing costs, AJIPHASE® also allows companies to use its standard small molecule synthesis facilities with minimal capital investment.
-The Tokai

-Plant has converted from manufacturing small molecule active pharmaceutical ingredients (APIs) to liquid-phase manufacturing of medium molecule APIs.
+The Tokai Plant has converted from manufacturing small molecule active pharmaceutical ingredients (APIs) to liquid-phase manufacturing of medium molecule APIs.
 Another advantage of liquid-phase synthesis is that it allows for collaboration among companies, and we have already started working with new partner companies.
 We are also tightening our collaboration with YMC Co., Ltd. for purification.
 We are strengthening our production structure using the liquid-phase synthesis method to develop it into a CDMO business.
 Our primary method for fortifying our infrastructure has been through capital investment, such as with the acquisition of GeneDesign or by improving our business sites.
 As we work toward our objectives for 2030, we will now be focusing on enhancing the high-value-added services unique to the Ajinomoto Group to fortify the advantages we have over rival firms.
 One major aspect of this will be transforming from a contract manufacturing organization (CMO) to a contract development and manufacturing organization (CDMO).
 We are continuing to develop the AJIPHASE® technology for the new era of nucleic acid medicine and steadily growing market demand by expanding our manufacturing capacity, introducing new technologies such as hybrid manufacturing methods using enzymes, and creating a unified global marketing team to strengthen our marketing structure.
 Image of sales expansion of the Bio-Pharma Services business